shrezird/DeepSeek-Desktop/README.md

 **Q: Can I use private mode?**
 A: Yes, modify the script to set `private_mode=True`.

-**Q: Will this be constantly updated?**
+Q: Will this be constantly updated?
-A: Probably not, it works perfect as is.
+A: Likely not—the current version is stable and fully functional as-is.

-**Q: Will this be constantly updated?**
+Q: Why is there a precompiled DeepSeek.exe?
-A: Probably not, it works perfect as is.
+A: The DeepSeek.exe version operates nearly identically to the DeepSeek.pyw script.
+The only differences are that the .exe includes the DeepSeek logo as the application icon and displays it in the taskbar when running.

-**Q: IS THIS SAFE TO USE?**
+Q: Is this safe to use?
-A: The project is open source, feel free to look for anything suspicious.
+A: Yes.
+This project is open-source, so you can review the code for any potential concerns.